 Choose July for the best possible and warmest weather.
 It is also a great time for hiking (the snow already melted and trails are open), wildlife watching, and wildflowers.

 Fireweed is blooming everywhere during this time.
 In some way, it became a distinct symbol of our road trip:

 With a very short peak season (mid-June – August), getting good deals for accommodation is challenging.
 Be prepared to pay premium and book well in advance: 6+ months ahead.
-A 2-3 stars hotel runs around $200 per night in-season in Alaska and much more if you book last minute.
+A 2-3-star hotel runs around $200 per night in-season in Alaska and much more if you book last minute.

-To save on a trip we stayed only in Airbnb and hostels (cabin, cottages, and private rooms) in Alaska.
-Hostels were amazing to stay with/without kids, but they fill up very quickly.
-2021 rates for the places we tried are $100-$125 per night (for 2 adults, 2 kids).
-That’s a real deal!
+To save on a trip we stayed only in Airbnb, hostels, cabins, cottages, and private rooms in Alaska.
+Hostels were amazing to stay with/without kids, but they filled up very quickly.
+We paid $100-$125 per night (for 2 adults, 2 kids).